gatsbyjs/gatsby/docs/docs/how-to/performance/improving-site-performance.md

 - if you are using [html.js](https://www.gatsbyjs.org/docs/custom-html/) instead, you can modify that fileto include your snippet.

-### Reduce your Javascript bundle cost
+### Reduce your JavaScript bundle cost

-Among all assets, Javascript can be uniquely costly to your performance.
+Among all assets, JavaScript can be uniquely costly to your performance.
 This is due to three main reasons:

 - Like other assets, it needs to be loaded into your browser.